Ultraviolence (song)

-"Ultraviolence" is a song recorded by American singer and songwriter Lana Del Rey for her third studio album, of the same name (2014).
-It was co-written by Del Rey, and Daniel Heath, and produced by Dan Auerbach.
+"Ultraviolence" is a song recorded by American singer and songwriter Lana Del Rey for her third studio album of the same name (2014).
+It was co-written by Del Rey and Daniel Heath, and produced by Dan Auerbach.
 The song was released on June 4, 2014, by Polydor and Interscope Records, as the third single from Ultraviolence.
 A music video, directed by Francesco Carrozzini, was released on July 30, 2014.

 Composition

 According to Brenna Ehrlich of MTV News, "Ultraviolence" tells the story of a "typical Lana Del Rey romantic relationship: broken, failed and painful".
+In the line "I can hear sirens sirens, he hit me and it felt like a kiss," Del Rey references the 1962 The Crystals song "He Hit Me (and It Felt like a Kiss)", and according to Harriet Gibson of The Guardian, "appear[s] to romanticise brutality".
+Molly Lambert of Grantland noted that the song is about a "difficult man" named Jim.
+Lambert hypothesized that "Jim" might be a reference to cult leader Jim Jones and the Jonestown massacre, due to the line "you're my cult leader."
+Aimee Ferrier of Far Out said fans often assume Jim "represents a figure akin to Jim Jones."

-The song contains a reference of The Crystals’ 1962 single "He Hit Me (It Felt Like a Kiss)" in its chorus.
-Kevin Rutherford of Radio.com remarked that "Ultraviolence" maintained the theme of songs previously released from the album, it "ups the lilting, low-tempo, strings-heavy form" Del Rey had established in her earlier work.
+Kevin Rutherford of Radio.com remarked that "Ultraviolence" maintained the theme of songs previously released from the album; it "ups the lilting, low-tempo, strings-heavy form" Del Rey had established in her earlier work.
 Sal Cinquemani of Slant Magazine described "Ultraviolence" as a "laconic, string-laden torch song".
-In the line "I can hear sirens sirens, he hit me and it felt like a kiss," Del Rey references the 1962 The Crystals song "He Hit Me (and It Felt like a Kiss)", and, according to Harriet Gibson of The Guardian, "appear[s] to romanticise brutality".
 A writer for the Music Times commented that the "violins, lightly thumping drums and Del Rey's angelic singing" gave the song a "church-y" feel, pointing out that the track presented her "title sound".

-Critical response
+Critical reception

-Nolan Feeney of Time criticized the song for its glorification of domestic violence, mentioning Lorde's comment on Del Rey's music, "This sort of shirt-tugging, desperate, don’t leave me stuff.
-That’s not a good thing for young girls, even young people, to hear."
+Nolan Feeney of Time criticized the song for its glorification of domestic violence, mentioning Lorde's comment on Del Rey's music: "This sort of shirt-tugging, desperate, don't leave me stuff.
+That's not a good thing for young girls, even young people, to hear."
 However, Feeney also stated that Del Rey would "likely" not endorse the "screwed-up tales of vice and luxury" her character, Lana Del Rey, sings about.
-While noting that Del Rey did not offer a positive or negative opinion on domestic violence, Harley Brown of Spin said that the lyrics to the song could generate controversy, especially since Del Rey dismissed feminism in a recent interview with The Fader, saying "For me, the issue of feminism is just not an interesting concept.
-I’m more interested in, you know, SpaceX and Tesla, what’s going to happen with our intergalactic possibilities.
-Whenever people bring up feminism, I’m like, god.
-I’m just not really that interested."
+While noting that Del Rey did not offer a positive or negative opinion on domestic violence, Harley Brown of Spin said that the lyrics to the song could generate controversy, especially since Del Rey dismissed feminism in an interview with The Fader, saying, "For me, the issue of feminism is just not an interesting concept.
+I'm more interested in, you know, SpaceX and Tesla, what's going to happen with our intergalactic possibilities.
+Whenever people bring up feminism, I'm like, god.
+I'm just not really that interested."
 By the end of 2014, NME named "Ultraviolence" the 32nd best song of the year.